Amalou99/java-journey/src/Data_Structures/Documentation.md

   }
 ```

 ## The Collection API

+we can defferentiate :

 ![Alt text](../../ressources/list.jpg "List")
+AND :
 ![Alt text](../../ressources/set.jpg "Set")
+AND :
 ![Alt text](../../ressources/map.jpg "Map")

 ### Using a HashSet instead of ArrayList